 - Likelihood of death from heart disease within 12-24 months without transplant - Refractory heart failure requiring continuous inotropic support (Mehra et al., 2016) - New York Heart Association Class III or IV or American Heart Association Stage D (Mehra et al., 2016).
-See Appendix D for description of heart failure categories.
+See Appendix D for description of heart failure categories. - Valvular heart disease with left ventricular dysfunction (not correctable with valve replacement or repair) (Rosa et al., 2015). - Recurrent life-threatening arrhythmias not otherwise correctable despite maximal antiarrhythmic and all appropriate conventional medical and surgical modalities (including implantable devices and multiple firings from an ICD for documented VT and VF) (Acker & Jessup, 2011).

-- Valvular heart disease with left ventricular dysfunction (not correctable with valve replacement or repair) (Rosa et al., 2015). - Recurrent life-threatening arrhythmias not otherwise correctable despite maximal antiarrhythmic and all appropriate conventional medical and surgical modalities (including implantable devices and multiple firings from an ICD for documented VT and VF) (Acker & Jessup, 2011) - Intractable angina with coronary artery disease despite maximal medical therapy that is not amenable to revascularization (Yamani & Taylor, 2010) - Primary cardiac tumors confined to the myocardium, with a low likelihood of metastasis at time of transplantation (Yamani & Taylor, 2010) - Refractory heart failure requiring continuous inotropic (medications that support cardiac muscle contraction) support - Severe hypertrophic or restrictive cardiomyopathy, with NYHA Class IV symptoms (Yamani & Taylor, 2010).
-See Appendix D for description of heart failure categories. - Congenital heart disease (CHD) that is not amenable to surgical therapy or that has failed previous surgical correction (Patel, 2009) - Cardiac amyloidosis, light chain (AL) or transthyretin (ATTR) type: - If evidence of extracardiac amyloidosis is present on biopsy, it must be deemed not likely to affect post-transplantation recovery (American College of Cardiology [ACC], 2023; Barrett et al., 2020) - Extracardiac involvement does not preclude cardiac transplantation but requires an extensive evaluation - Refer requests for transplantation in patients with cardiac amyloidosis to Medical Director - Simultaneous heart/kidney transplant: - Heart transplant candidates with an established GFR < 30ml/min/1.73 m or who are on dialysis may be considered for simultaneous heart kidney transplant (Kobashigawa et al., 2021) - If there is evidence of CKD and/or AKI not reversible despite optimizing cardiac function, the patient would be considered to have established kidney disease and may be a candidate for simultaneous heart/kidney transplant (Kobashigawa et al., 2021) - Candidates for simultaneous heart/kidney transplantation must undergo evaluation by both organ transplantation teams (Johnson & Nadim, 2021) - Refer requests for heart/kidney transplantation to Medical Director - Combined heart liver transplantation for the following indications (Alexopoulos et al., 2022; Zhao et al., 2019): - Primary heart disease with secondary cardiac cirrhosis caused by chronic hepatic venous outflow obstruction including: - Patients with CHD that required Fontan procedure who ultimately experienced progressive hepatic fibrosis - Hereditary transthyretin (ATTR) amyloidosis leading to cardiomyopathy - Patients with primary indication for liver transplant with concurrent heart disease such as: - o Arrhythmogenic right ventricular cardiomyopathy - Hypertrophic cardiomyopathy - o Dilated nonischemic and ischemic cardiomyopathy - Congenital constrictive and radiation-induced cardiomyopathy - o Sarcoidosis - Retransplantation due to primary graft failure, rejection refractory to immunosuppressive therapy and graft coronary artery disease with severe ischemia of the heart graft.
+- Intractable angina with coronary artery disease despite maximal medical therapy that is not amenable to revascularization (Yamani & Taylor, 2010). - Primary cardiac tumors confined to the myocardium, with a low likelihood of metastasis at time of transplantation (Yamani & Taylor, 2010). - Refractory heart failure requiring continuous inotropic (medications that support cardiac muscle contraction) support. - Severe hypertrophic or restrictive cardiomyopathy, with NYHA Class IV symptoms (Yamani & Taylor, 2010).
+See Appendix D for description of heart failure categories. - Congenital heart disease (CHD) that is not amenable to surgical therapy or that has failed previous surgical correction (Patel, 2009). - Cardiac amyloidosis, light chain (AL) or transthyretin (ATTR) type: - If evidence of extracardiac amyloidosis is present on biopsy, it must be deemed not likely to affect post-transplantation recovery (American College of Cardiology [ACC], 2023; Barrett et al., 2020). - Extracardiac involvement does not preclude cardiac transplantation but requires an extensive evaluation. - Simultaneous heart/kidney transplant: - Heart transplant candidates with an established GFR < 30ml/min/1.73 m or who are on dialysis may be considered for simultaneous heart kidney transplant (Kobashigawa et al., 2021). - If there is evidence of CKD and/or AKI not reversible despite optimizing cardiac function, the patient would be considered to have established kidney disease and may be a candidate for simultaneous heart/kidney transplant (Kobashigawa et al., 2021). - Candidates for simultaneous heart/kidney transplantation must undergo evaluation by both organ transplantation teams (Johnson & Nadim, 2021). - Combined heart liver transplantation for the following indications (Alexopoulos et al., 2022; Zhao et al., 2019): - Primary heart disease with secondary cardiac cirrhosis caused by chronic hepatic venous outflow obstruction including: - Patients with CHD that required Fontan procedure who ultimately experienced progressive hepatic fibrosis. - Hereditary transthyretin (ATTR) amyloidosis leading to cardiomyopathy - Patients with primary indication for liver transplant with concurrent heart disease such as: - o Arrhythmogenic right ventricular cardiomyopathy - Hypertrophic cardiomyopathy - Dilated nonischemic and ischemic cardiomyopathy - Congenital constrictive and radiation-induced cardiomyopathy - Sarcoidosis - Retransplantation due to primary graft failure, rejection refractory to immunosuppressive therapy and graft coronary artery disease with severe ischemia of the heart graft.
 Retransplantation appears most appropriate for those patients more than 6 months following original heart transplantation, who have severe cardiac allograft vasculopathy and associated left ventricular dysfunction, or allograft dysfunction and progressive symptoms of heart failure in the absence of acute rejection (Mehra et al., 2016).

 Please review the Universal Contraindications found at the beginning of the Guidelines.
 These apply to all transplants unless otherwise noted below.
 Additional contraindications and exceptions specific to a particular type of transplant are noted below.
-When a Contraindication is present the transplant will not be approved.
-Refer to the Medical Director.